matthew-davis/bliss-keyboard/README.md

 ### Tasks
 * Menu Logic
-  * Build special character menu
-    * Create svgs for space, backspace and enter
-      * Space is a square bracket on its side
-      * Backspace is an arrow pointed left
-      * Enter is an arrow that points down then left
-      * use a different colour to differentiate these from actual symbols
-    * Connect these special characters to their equivalents on a keyboard
-    * If easy connect numbers and letters to their respective keys as well
-    * Also punctuation
   * Create function to return list of character IDs from a character ID
     * Also create ability to fetch home and special character menus
   * Create function to return the parent menu of any ID